cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     represents the starting point from which to begin a recovery operation, including PITR.

-You can use set backup target to `prefer-standby` as outlined in the example below:
+If you prefer to always run backups on the primary, you can set the backup target to `primary` as outlined in the example below:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1